stevencoyan/recipe-app/README.md

 ## Features
 - **Ingredient-based Search**: Simply enter the ingredients you want to use, and the app will list the most popular and highest-rated recipes that utilize them.
-- **Recipe Details**: Click on any recipe to view detailed information, including cooking instructions, nutritional facts, and serving sizes.
+- **Recipe Details**: Click on any recipe to view detailed information, including a description of the recipe, cooking instructions, nutritional facts,
-- **Local Deployment**: Designed to run locally, ensuring your searches and data remain private.

 ## Data Source
 This app is powered by an extensive dataset from Food.com, featuring recipes and user interactions.
 For more information on the dataset, visit [this Kaggle link](https://www.kaggle.com/datasets/shuyangli94/food-com-recipes-and-user-interactions?resource=download&select=RAW_recipes.csv).